Contemporary Coastal Art by Sydney Artist Debbie Mackinnon

 Large seascapes start with quick studies and drawings made en plein air.
 Then the oil paintings develop in my Sydney art studio.
 I apply the rich buttery oil paint with a palette knife to create my contemporary Australian landscapes.
 My travels take me to new places around the world and I create sketchbooks wherever I go – drawings leave me with powerful memories.

-Recent works have a fragmented, shifting perspective.
-This challenges me and the viewer to look a little differently at the landscape.
+My coastal oil paintings explore that mysterious, elusive, tidal boundary between land and sea.
+The ocean is always in motion, the land changing with its rhythms.
+Recent artworks have a fragmented, shifting perspective.
+This challenges me and the viewer to look a little differently at both land and sea.
 Hovering at times on the edge of abstraction, I aim to simply observe and celebrate the beauty and joy contained in the boundaries of the ocean, that last great wilderness.

 Even a glimpse of the coast brings a sense of calm and reflection.
 The mind can wander, stress lifts.
 All weathers, all colours, the sea can be slate grey or bright aqua; deepest indigo or white with light and reflection.
-My empty coastal places are mirrors; they reflect back something of yourself – time stops walking, and takes on different hues.
+My empty coastal paintings are mirrors; they reflect back something of yourself – time stops walking, and takes on different hues.
 Whatever the colour, it lifts my mood.